How To Track A Round Using SwingU Strokes Gained

 Already, our golfer has covered three data points: Drive, Approach Distance and Approach Lie.
 From there, our golfer hits a solid shot up near the green, but can’t find the surface and the ball comes to rest in the rough some 15 yards away from the pin.
 The golfer then chips onto the green, which triggers a Chip/Pitch <50 Hit.

 The next step is an important one: the golfer steps off or paces his distance from the hole.
 This is important as it gives a relatively accurate distance of his first putt for the data entry.
 At eight paces from the hole, 24′ is the number that will be selected after the completion of the hole.

 The golfer misses the putt — it doesn’t matter in this instance if the second putt is 10 inches or 10 feet away, it goes into the data entry as a two-putt.
 Here’s how that bogey entry would look after the completion of the hole:

-After the completion of the round, SwingU Versus will give you a comprehensive analysis of what you did well and what you did poorly compared to your target handicap.
+After the completion of the round, SwingU Strokes Gained will give you a comprehensive analysis of what you did well and what you did poorly compared to your target handicap.
 Relative handicaps will be assigned to each of the five facets of your game, giving you a simple and accurate way to comprehend how your round went.